 The most important criterion for data selection consists in the length of the time series $T$ of stock prices.
-Since the amount of listed firms changes in in time, only 289 firms in the S\&P 500 remain, given our our time window from January 1987 to December 2011.
-In the present work we study the correlation matrix of firm returns.
-To a large part this matrix is a random matrix, where the errors of the quantities of interest is in the order of $\sqrt{N/T}$ \cite{marc}.
+Only 289 firms in the S\&P 500 are listed from from January 1987 until December 2011, but not all of them will qualify for our analysis.
+In the present work we study the covariance matrix of firm returns.
+To a large part this matrix is a random matrix, where the errors of the quantities of interest are in the order of $\sqrt{N/T}$, see also \cite{marc}.
 Therefore one can in fact afford a reduction of $N$ by the following criteria: We start out with the 500 stocks which are listed as part of the S\&P500 index at the end of 2011.
 We drop all those which were not trading since January 1987.
-We then filter for illiquid stocks; we define stocks as illiquid of their price does not change for more than 7\% of the trading days.
+We then filter for illiquid stocks; we define stocks as illiquid if their price does not change for more than 7\% of the trading days.
 We validate this selection by checking the daily trading volumes.
 Further we delete single stocks which price does not move for at least 10 days in a row (e.g. due to suspended trading).

 Our final set of data comprises the stock prices of $N=171$ firms at $T=6312$ trading days in the time window 1987-2011.
 As a sign of the different sizes of the firms we will later also consider the yearly trading volume of the firms in this period.
-A disadvantage of our selection consists in the loss of the meaning of the index.
-Since this refers to to a changing set of 500 firms and may not be representative for our subset.
-This selection also lead to some form of selection bias, since failed enterprises are excluded from the analysis.
+A disadvantage of our selection consists in the loss of the meaning of the index, since this refers to a changing set of 500 firms and may not be representative for our subset.
+This selection also leads to some form of selection bias, since failed enterprises are excluded from the analysis.

 A frequently used tool to analyze financial markets consists in the study of the correlation matrix between the stock returns of a market.
 This matrix can be used in two ways.
 Its observation needs a certain time window $t_W$.
-For small window sizes (10-20 days in case of daily returns) the matrix is dominated by noise and a principal component analysis does not make any sense.
-In the first class of studies \cite{borl,kenn} the noise is reduced by averaging the correlation matrix over the stocks.
+For small window sizes (10-20 days in case of daily returns), the matrix is dominated by noise and a principal component analysis does not make any sense.
+In the first class of studies like \cite{borl} and \cite{kenn}, the noise is reduced by averaging the correlation matrix over the stocks.
 This means to replace the volatility of the average return $r_{av}$ by the sum of firm returns.